jaynanduri/LinkedLens/model-development/README.md

 ## Deployment

 The model pipeline is deployed to a [Google Kubernetes Engine cluster](/docs/GKE-Setup.md).
 The workflow `deploy-to-gke.yml` makes use of the `Dockerfile`, `deployment.yaml`, and `service.yaml` to deploy the model pipeline with 3 replicas and a LoadBalancer service that exposes port `6000` externally as an API endpoint.
+The CD workflow [deploy-to-gke.yaml](/.github/workflows/deploy-to-gke.yml) is used to [automate deployment](/docs/CI_CD_Workflows.md) to the GKE cluster.

 The model pipeline can be locally deployed by running the docker container with the following commands: